-- 1. Full Design and Construction Funding I-70 Phase 4: I-270 to Mt.
+- 2. Full Design Funding I-70 Phase 4: I-270 to Mt.
 Phillip Road.
 This project is a prime candidate suitable for funding consideration from the federal infrastructure package as it is the fourth and final phase of the I-70 project (limits from Patrick Street to Mt.
 Phillip Road).
 This is a priority freight movement project in the Maryland State Freight Plan and Metropolitan Washington Council of Governments Freight Priorities List and is a key link, essential to improving our regional supply chain network.
-It would also increase safety related to the merge of I-270 (including the additional HOT lanes) and I-70 west and address congestion through this segment as it transitions to the future U.S. 15 widening.
-It is essential I-70 Phase 4 is funded for design and construction concurrently.
-MDOT/Visualize 2045 2035 completion: Chapter 30 Rank #27 of 42 statewide. - 2.
-Project Planning Funding MD 194: MD 26 to Devilbiss Bridge Road.
+It would also increase safety related to the merge of I-270 (including the additional HOT lanes) and I-70 west and address congestion through this segment as it transitions to the future US 15 widening.
+It is essential that the I-70 Phase 4 is funded for design and construction concurrently.
+MDOT/Visualize 2045 2035 completion: Chapter 30 Rank #18 of 38 statewide. - 3.
+Planning/Design Funding MD 194: MD 26 to Devilbiss Bridge Road.
 This project proposes the widening from a 2-lane to a 4-lane divided urban boulevard, addressing both capacity and safety issues.
-Right-of-way has been acquired for the majority of the project.
+Right-of-ways have been acquired for the majority of the project.
 The priority first phase for construction is from MD 26 to Walkersville High School.

-MDOT/Visualize 2045 2035 completion: Chapter 30 Rank #10 of 42 statewide. - 3.
-Planning/Design Funding MD 85 Phase II & III: Ballenger Creek to Guilford Drive.
-This project proposes improvements to widen/reconstruct to a 4-6-lane divided roadway, including bicycle and pedestrian improvements, along one of our primary business corridors containing the Francis Scott Key Mall and the Monocacy National Battlefield (approximately 100,000 tourists annually).
-The South Frederick Corridors Plan includes a focus on multimodal transportation alternatives in the MD 85 corridor.
-The proposed improvements between Ballenger Creek and Guilford Drive will support corridor redevelopment opportunities and improved motorist safety in this area.
+The District 7 office is advancing design to widen MD 194 from MD 26 to Stauffer Road to alleviate northbound evening traffic issues, as an interim project, which will reduce the overall cost of this project.
+MDOT/Visualize 2045 2035 completion: Chapter 30 Rank #11 of 38 statewide. - 4.
+Planning/Design Funding MD 85 Phase II & III: Guilford Drive to south of Ballenger Creek (stream).
+This project proposes improvements to widen/reconstruct a 4-6-lane divided roadway, including bicycle and pedestrian improvements, along one of our primary business corridors containing the Francis Scott Key Mall and the Monocacy National Battlefield (approximately 100,000 tourists annually).
+The South Frederick Corridor Plan includes a focus on multimodal transportation alternatives in the MD 85 corridor.
+The proposed improvements will support corridor redevelopment opportunities and improved motorist safety in this area.
 Phase I was completed in the Fall of 2022.
-MDOT/Visualize 2045 2035 completion: Chapter 30 Rank #16 of 42 statewide. - 4.
-US 15: MD 464 to U.S. 340.
-A menu of options to address safety and operation in the corridor which may include: Widen from a 2-lane to a 4-lane divided expressway south of the U.S. 340/15 split; and/or grade-separated interchanges at MD 464 and Mountville Road, as well as a new ramp from eastbound U.S. 340 to southbound U.S. 15.
+MDOT/Visualize 2045 2035 completion: Chapter 30 Rank #18 of 38 statewide. - 5.
+Preliminary Planning Funding US 15: MD 464 to US 340.
+A menu of options to address safety and operation in the corridor which may include: Widen from a 2-lane to a 4-lane divided expressway south of the US 340/15 split; and/or grade-separated interchanges at MD 464 and Mountville Road, as well as a new ramp from eastbound US 340 to southbound US 15.
+The County will contribute funding towards the advancement of the preliminary planning study.